jsmarier-courses/midterm-project-sominan01/mpad2003_midterm_sominan.md

 ## 5. Conclusion

 First, I would like to apologize for being late.
 Time management is crucial in the workplace and university, and I have not been doing good with submitting the assignment on time this semester.
-I will try my best to improve on time management to submit the assignment on time with a good quality.

-Second, it was difficult to see the
+I could have started earlier to avoid late submission.

+Second, it was difficult to see the differences between detailed descriptions.
+For example, new pool no fence and pool fence inquiry look the same but I was unsure to merge them as the same category.
+I wanted to make description category shorter but there are many detailed descriptions that sounded the same, but are different.
+It was difficult to identify the differences.

+Third, most challenging process was my macbook air crashing and slowing down eveytime I made changes in Google Sheets.
+I had to redo the whole process by using Window computer on campus.

+Finally, most rewarding part was finding the small clusters by using Open Refine and Google Sheets filter.
+It was sastifying to find small clusters and fill out the right informations based on the original data by City of Ottawa.

 ## 6. References